DMacharia/Blissflix/README.md

 - CSS - which was used to style the pages incuding the left aside navigation bar

-\*JavaScript - which was used to build the functionality of the project including DOM manipulation.
+- JavaScript - which was used to build the functionality of the project

 ## Reference